ezaul/LedFX-Docker/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/shirom/ledfx.svg?style=for-the-badge&logo=github)](https://hub.docker.com/repository/docker/shirom/ledfx)

-# LedFxDocker
+# LedFX-Docker
 A Docker Image for [LedFx](https://github.com/LedFx/LedFx.git).

 ## Introduction
 Compiling LedFx to run on different systems is difficult because of all the dependencies.
 It's especially difficult on a Raspberry Pi (building LedFx on ARM takes over 2 hours).
-This image has everything built for you, and it can get audio from a [Snapcast server](https://github.com/badaix/snapcast) or a [named pipe](https://www.linuxjournal.com/article/2156).
+This image has everything built for you, and it can get audio from a [named pipe](https://www.linuxjournal.com/article/2156).

 ## Supported Architectures
 This image supports `x86-64`, `arm` and `arm64`.
 Docker will automatically pull the appropriate version.